-Have you ever seen a video that looks like this?
+Have you ever seen an online video that looks like this?

 Black bars appear on video, both on TV and online, when the aspect ratio of the video and where it lives on the web don't match up.
 What are aspect ratios, you ask?
 Great question!

 An aspect ratio is the proportional relationship between a video's width and height.
 And while that concept may sound pretty simple, it can actually be surprisingly easy to mess up.

 Before the days of HD television, videos followed a 4:3 aspect ratio everywhere, but the standard is now 16:9 widescreen.
 So, what happens when you watch a video created in the old aspect ratio of 4:3 on a screen that's made for 16:9?
 You guessed it.
 Black bars.

 This same principle applies to video embedded online, however unlike a TV, you actually have the power to make these eyesores disappear!
 Let's break it down.

 First and foremost, you need to find the aspect ratio of your video.
 In order to eliminate the black bars, you need to figure out where the mismatch is between the aspect ratio of your video and the container it lives in.